38 Different Species of Wild Cats

 These cats are predominantly nocturnal and are solitary animals that do not socialize except for breeding.

-These species of wild cats feed mainly on small rodents, birds, and insects and have an extremely high metabolic rate requiring them to hunt constantly.
+These species of wild cats feed mainly on small rodents, birds, and insects.
+Their extremely high metabolic rate requires them to hunt constantly.

-The black-footed cat is also known for its aggressive behavior towards larger animals and can take down prey much larger than its body size.
+The black-footed cat is also known for its aggressive behavior toward larger animals.
+It can take down prey much larger than its body size.

 Due to habitat destruction, their population has declined, and they are now classified as vulnerable species.